 - You are pregnant.

-There are usually no long-term complications after the operation.
+There are usually no long-term complications with appendicitis after the operation.
 As with any operation, there is a small risk of complications from the operation itself (including bleeding and infection) and from the anaesthetic.
 You will usually be able to go home within 24 hours of uncomplicated surgery.
 You can expect some pain, and often constipation, but these should start to improve within a few days.
 You should be able to resume your normal activities a couple of weeks after keyhole surgery.

 However, if you don't have an operation, an inflamed appendix is likely to burst and cause peritonitis.
 This can be life-threatening.
 Untreated burst appendix with peritonitis has caused many deaths in history.
 The famous magician, Harry Houdini, used to invite members of the audience to punch him in the stomach to demonstrate his strong abdominal muscles.
 Unfortunately, someone did this when he was unprepared.
 Even more unhappily, he had appendicitis at the time.
 His appendix burst and this resulted in his death some hours later.